-In the 1-Phase utterance, "the computation" "looks at" the entirety of the sentence, whereas in the 10-Phase utterance, "the computation" "looks at" 10 separate pieces, one in each separate Phase.
-This absurd contrast arises because Phase entailments are inconsistent with the entailments of Merge.
-The connected objects which Merge produces are co-present, and these should be available as input to Merge (in particular, to internal Merge for wh-islands).
-Phases prevent Merge from operating on the entirety of a sentence, by separating it into pieces.
-This leads to numerous oddities: Phases attempt to preserve co-presence for parts of a structure, but in effect abandon global co-presence; they attempt to preserve atemporality for pieces of the structure, but impose temporality on complex sentences; they attempt to preserve uniform spaces for subsets of objects in a sentence, but divide sentences into mutually inaccessible spaces for each subset.
-The theme here-preserving some form of local invariance while abandoning invariance between epochs-is exactly what we accomplish in the o/el framework, only far more straightforwardly.
+In the 1-PHASE utterance, "the computation" "looks at" the entirety of the sentence, whereas in the 10-PHASE utterance, "the computation" "looks at" 10 separate pieces, one in each separate PHASE.
+This absurd contrast arises because PHASE entailments are inconsistent with the entailments of MERGE.
+The connected objects which MERGE produces are co-present, and these should be available as input to MERGE (in particular, to internal MERGE for wh-islands).
+PHASES prevent MERGE from operating on the entirety of a sentence, by separating it into pieces.
+This leads to numerous oddities: PHASES attempt to preserve copresence for parts of a structure, but in effect abandon global co-presence; they attempt to preserve atemporality for pieces of the structure, but impose temporality on complex sentences; they attempt to preserve uniform spaces for subsets of objects in a sentence, but divide sentences into mutually inaccessible spaces for each subset.
+The theme here-preserving some form of local invariance while abandoning invariance between epochs-is exactly what we accomplish in the o/el framework, only far more straightforwardly and without creating theory-internal contradictions.

-The crux of the incompatibility between MERGE and PHASES can be demonstrated by considering how the glorified claims of recursive MERGE become much less powerful when qualified to allow for the entailments of PHASES.
-Here is the previous description of MERGE, with my modifications in bracketed bold text.
+The crux of the incompatibility between MERGE and PHASES can be demonstrated by considering how the glorified claims of recursive MERGE become much less powerful when qualified to allow for the entailment that different PHASES are different spaces for objects.
+Here is the previous description of MERGE, with my modifications in bracketed bold text:

-NS has one operation that comes "free" [for each subspace of objects], in that it is required in some form for any [space-limited] recursive system: the operation Merge, which takes two elements [in the same space of objects], α , P already constructed and creates a new one [in the space] consisting of the two elements; in the simplest, $\{\alpha, P\}$ [given space ψ].
-The operation yields the relation of membership, and assuming iterability in [space ψ], the relations dominate (contain) and term-of. (modified from Chomsky, 2001)
+NS has one operation that comes "free" [for each space of objects], in that it is required in some form for any [space-limited] recursive system: the operation Merge, which takes two elements [in the same space of objects], $\alpha$ , P already constructed and creates a new one [in that space] consisting of the two elements; in the simplest, { $\alpha$ , P} [given space $\psi$ ].
+The operation yields the relation of membership, and assuming iterability in [space $\psi$ ], the relations dominate (contain) and term-of. (modified from Chomsky, 2001)

-The consequences of the profound conflict between PHASES and MERGE do not seem to have been acknowledged.
+The consequences of the profound conflict between PHASES and MERGE do not seem to have been acknowledged in any of the literature on PHASES.
 The crux of the problem is that MERGE entails that output structures are one structure, but this runs contrary to the spatial separation that PHASES impose in various circumstances.
-It is important to emphasize that PHASES are necessary, in the first place, because there is something wrong with MERGE.
+It is important to emphasize that PHASES are necessary in the first place, because there is something wrong with MERGE.
 MERGE is problematic because it is a recursive operation on objects.
 Language is not a structure of objects.